Billiam/billiam.org/_posts/2025-08-13-cnc-joints.md

 Void volume:
 : 0

-Axially constrained:
-: no

-Radially constrained:
+Alignment directions:
-: no
+: 1

 ## Stepped "miter" joint

 {% include figure.html url="images/post/2025/joint/step-miterr.jpg" %}

-This joint is constructed with repeated, successfully deeper steps along the joint edge.
-It has no voids, and improves the glue surface area, and helps with assembly.
+This joint is constructed with repeated, successively deeper steps along the joint edge.
+It has no voids, improves the glue surface area, and helps a little with assembly depending on step size.

 Glue surface area:
 : 11.4 in²